Chimney Sweep Cost

 Sometimes, there may be additional work that needs to be carried out on your chimney, increasing the costs and timeframes.

-Bird nests can be an issue with chimneys and may need to be removed.
-This can add around £20-£40 to the cost of the job.
+Bird's nest removal can be an issue with chimneys and this can add around £20-£40 to the cost of the job.

 Those based in London can expect to pay around £30-£50 more for a chimney sweep than those based in the North or other parts of the UK.